Squirmers with arbitrary shape and slip: modeling, simulation, and optimization: Introduction

 Some swimmers have been developed to replicate ciliate swimming techniques, while others, known as helical swimmers, swim by generating chirality using a body twist \citep{pramanik2024nature}.
 While simple squirmer models use an axisymmetric slip velocity, this does not capture the chirality present in helical swimmers and some ciliates.
 In fact, chirality is naturally present in many microorganisms and can also result from imperfections in the fabrication of synthetic swimmers \citep{samatas2023hydrodynamic}.
 The \textit{chiral squirmer model} \citep{Buradachiral} imposes a non-axisymmetric slip to replicate the chirally asymmetric paths followed by swimmers such as Marine Zooplankton.
 So far, researchers have studied the interactions between spherical chiral squirmers \citep{samatas2023hydrodynamic, maity2022near}, spherical chiral squirmers in a non-Newtonian fluid \citep{kobayashi2025viscotaxis}, and spring-connected chiral squirmers \citep{hu2025cargo}.
 Non-spherical chiral squirmers remain relatively unexplored, motivating the need for theoretical and computational studies of swimmers with \textit{arbitrary} shape and slip to inform the design and synthesis of new artificial swimmers.

 Unlike the axisymmetric case, in which swimmers move in a straight line, it has been observed both experimentally and numerically that chiral swimmers rotate and move in helical paths \citep{Friedrichhelix,Crenshawhelix,Ishikawa2019, samatas2023hydrodynamic,kobayashi2025viscotaxis}.
 The helices allow organisms to orient to stimuli using periodic signalling, thereby avoiding reliance on a biased random walk \citep{Crenshawhelix,ambrosi2018}.

-There have been previous studies in the biology community on the helical motion of generic organisms -- \citet{crenshaw1993orientationII} determined that the axis of the helix is determined by the angular velocity, so that organisms change their angular velocity, rather than their translational velocity, to change direction.
+There have been previous studies in the biology community on the helical motion of generic organisms -- \cite{crenshaw1993orientationII} determined that the axis of the helix is determined by the angular velocity, so that organisms change their angular velocity, rather than their translational velocity, to change direction.
 The study of helical trajectories in the context of the squirmer model has only recently gained traction \citep{ambrosi2018, kobayashi2025viscotaxis}.
-For example, \citet{ambrosi2018} proved that a microswimmer with periodically beating cilia follows a discrete circular helix trajectory by showing that the discrete curvature and torsion were constants.
-In our work, we provide a simpler proof of this result for squirmers with time-independent slip, avoiding the differential-geometric machinery of \citet{crenshaw1993orientationII} and \citet{ambrosi2018}.
+For example, \cite{ambrosi2018} proved that a microswimmer with periodically beating cilia follows a discrete circular helix trajectory by showing that the discrete curvature and torsion were constants.
+In our work, we provide a simpler proof of this result for squirmers with time-independent slip, avoiding the differential-geometric machinery of \cite{crenshaw1993orientationII} and \cite{ambrosi2018}.